Akirozen/Akirozen/README.md

 - 👋 Hi, I’m Saimir Baraj
-- 👀 I’m interested in web development technologies and applications.
+- 👀 I'm a NodeJs and React Developer.
-- 🌱 I’m currently learning React + Nodejs
 - 💞️ I’m looking for an opportunity to practice my new skill set.
 - 📫 How to reach ...